ChengranAA/fmri_project_um/README.md

 # fMRI Experiment Programming Project
 ## Notes

-Folder named **Resources** and **Data** will be ignored by the git program.
+Folders named **Resources** and **Data** will be ignored by the git program.
 This way some unecessary resources will be run locally to limit the space took up in git repository.

 ## To-do list

 - [ ] some thing needs to be added
 - [ ] ...
+- [ ] might be useful if we have a mock scanner program that sends keystroke "5" every 1.5s

 ## How to setup the environment